A deep backward regression-based scheme for high-dimensional nonlinear partial differential equations: Extension to variational inequalities

 \section{Extension to variational inequalities}

 In this section, we extend the DBR scheme to variational inequalities, referring to the resulting method as the RDBR scheme.
 Then we study the convergence of the RDBR scheme for the variational inequalities.
+Since the obstacle constraint requires an order relation and a projection operator, we restrict this section to the scalar case \(n=1\).
+Thus, in this section, \(u,Y,g,\Phi\) are real-valued, \(Z\in\mathbb{R}^{1\times d}\), and the reflecting process \(\mathbf{K}\) is a real-valued adapted non-decreasing process.
+The maximum operator \(\max\{\cdot,\cdot\}\) is understood in the usual scalar sense.
+We keep the boldface notation \(\mathbf{K}\) in this section to distinguish the reflecting process from the Monte Carlo sample sizes \(K_i\).
+We also assume the compatibility condition